MalekChehab/BookSearch/README.md

 - Login with Google using oauth 2.0
 - Search for books using Google books api
+- Search by entering the name of the author
 - Filter to display downloadable books
+- Filter books by newest
 - Search as you type searchBar
 - Display the book's details
 - Preview book